Youngkin summons higher education leaders to help promote his plan for ‘lab school’ partnerships

 A panel will review the plans and select those that should move forward, Youngkin said — provided the General Assembly approves the idea.

 In promoting his plan, Youngkin put particular emphasis on the state’s historically Black colleges and universities as potential participants.
-Hampton University president William Harvey rose from his seat to hug Youngkin at the event.
-Youngkin said he had begun formulating the plan after meeting with Harvey last year.
+Hampton University President William Harvey rose from his seat to hug Youngkin at Thursday’s event.
+Youngkin said he began formulating the plan after meeting with Harvey last year.

-Presidents of Virginia State University and Virginia Union University also attended, and Norfolk State University president Jauvane Adams-Gaston spoke in favor of the plan — with the caveat that the state must support it financially.
+The presidents of Virginia State University and Virginia Union University also attended, and Norfolk State University President Javaune Adams-Gaston spoke in favor of the plan — with the caveat that the state must support it financially.

 “The commitment comes with funding.
 Let me say that again, the commitment comes with funding,” Adams-Gaston said.
 “We can’t do it without the funding, and the continued funding for excellence.”

-Note: Correction: A previous version of this article incorrectly spelled the name of Norfolk State University’s president.
-She is Javaune Adams-Gaston, not Jauvane Adams-Gaston.
-The article has been corrected.